 The average base salary in the UK for Osteopaths is just under £43,420 per year, according to the Institute of Osteopathy 2021 census.
 The salary can vary depending on the location you’re working in, the work environment and your level of experience and education.
 Since many Osteopaths are self-employed, this can also impact the income you could receive, as your hourly rate and the number of patients you attract, coupled with the cost of running your own business, will impact your overall salary.

-According to the National Careers Service, a newly qualified Osteopath can earn an average salary of between £15,000 and £20,000 a year.
+A newly qualified Osteopath can earn an average salary of between £20,000 and £25,000 a year.
 As they gain more experience, this salary will rise.
 An Osteopath with between one to four years of experience can expect to earn an average of £37,500, which is inclusive of tips, bonuses, and overtime.
 Most NHS salaries for Osteopaths range between £30,000 and £45,839, depending on the pay band of the specific role, but an NHS osteopath could increase their earning potential by working in the private sector outside of their typical working hours.

 An Osteopath with 10-20 years of experience tends to earn an average of £43,420 a year.
+11% of osteopaths earning in excess of £100,000 (based on the Institute of Osteopathy census).
 There are opportunities to build on your qualifications and specialise which can help in terms of earning potential, as with any career.
 In addition to the training, you need to undertake each year to maintain your accreditation, you can also undertake training in other areas to enhance your career trajectory and build a more specialist role.
 For example, you might specialise in paediatrics, sports injuries or a similar field to tailor the services you provide.

 Many Osteopaths work for themselves by setting up their own practice.
 Osteopaths typically charge between £45 and £120 for a 45-minute session.
 However, these figures are dependent on a range of factors, as discussed above.
 For example, an Osteopath in London is likely to be able to charge a higher hourly rate.